 CADR stands for Clean Air Delivery Rate.
 It’s a rating assigned to an air purifier when independently tested by the AHAM (Association of Home Appliance Manufacturers).
 The AHAM has been hard at work, measuring the CADR of purifiers since the 1980s.

-The CADR is basically supposed to be an easy way for consumers to evaluate an air purifier.
-The rating is only an indication of the volume of clean, filtered air which the specific air purifier will produce.
+The CADR is an easy way for consumers to evaluate an air purifier.
+The rating only indicates the volume of clean, filtered air that the specific air purifier will produce.

 The CADR simply is a rating of the end results, not how the specific unit purifies the air.

 When looking at the CADR rating, it’s important to note the room size the air purifier was designed for.
 A unit with a CADR rating of 200 cfm (cubic feet per minute) won’t do as well as an air purifier with a rating of 300 cfm.

 It’s safe to say that the air purifier with the highest CADR rating is the most powerful.
 However, there are a few things one must know before settling for the highest CADR.